 - Any current problems or concerns

-In caregiving, there are so many errands and tasks that need to be done for your older adult.
+In caregiving, so many errands and tasks need to be done for your older adult.

 Keep a list of all these To Do items so you’re ready to share the work whenever someone is available to help.